At the age of 34, I applied for my first US Passport.

 Because my ancestry is exclusively English, Scottish, and Welsh, I’ve always had a strong inclination to visit the Old Countries.

-It just so happens that the man I met shortly after graduation, who gave me my first job and a career path in science, is a Brit, and had returned to his home country around 2013 after our laboratory at University dissolved.
+It just so happens that the man I met shortly after graduation, who gave me my first job and a career path in science, is a Briton, and had returned to his home country around 2013 after our laboratory where we worked together at the University dissolved.

 But me ol’ mate is much more than a former employer, he’s a mentor, guru and a dear friend, like my own Yoda or Mr. Miyagi (and easily as eccentric).
 He had been inviting me for years to fly out and see him in England, and finally the opportunity came in May 2019.